twigphp/inky-extension/README.md

 ===================

-This package provides support for the [inky email templating engine](https://github.com/zurb/inky) in Twig via a tag (`inky`) for Twig and a Symfony bundle.
+This package provides support for the [inky email templating engine](https://github.com/zurb/inky) in Twig via a filter (`inky`) for Twig and a Symfony bundle.

-If you are not using Symfony, you need to register the extension on Twig's `Environment` manually:
+If you are not using Symfony, register the extension on Twig's `Environment`
+manually:

 ```php
 use Twig\CssInliner\InkyExtension;